bradleyoesch/CreatePhoneCards/ReadMe.txt

 Running CreatePhoneCards.jar will create three .vcf files, one with brothers info, one with pledges info, and one with both.
-Follow these instructions to easily create the phone cards and not have to do all that laminating and cutting stuff that makes you feel like a fifth grader in arts in crafts.
+Follow these instructions to easily create the phone cards and not have to do all that laminating and cutting stuff that makes you feel like a fifth grader in arts and crafts.
 That's the whole reason I wrote this program.

 1. Open the current Secretary worksheet.
 This program is based off the Fall